XinWangcs/XinWangcs.github.io/_pages/about.md

 My previous research interest lies in Data Mining and Natural Language Processing – with special focus on computational mental health and knowledge graph.

 My recent interest include:
-- AI for Health
+- AI for healthcare and biomedicine
-- LLMs and AI Agents
+- Large language models and AI agents
 - Multimodal and Representation Learning